gaurav1620/Learnspace_API/README.md

 A REST API created using Nodejs, Express, Mysql and hosted on Heroku.
 This API is used for LearnSpace™ application.

-[Click](https://github.com/yatish1606/DBMS_Frontend) to open Frontend Repo for this app.
+Frontend Repo for this app is at [https://github.com/yatish1606/DBMS_Frontend](https://github.com/yatish1606/DBMS_Frontend)

 Ping the server [here](https://dbms-back.herokuapp.com/foo).